-Another way to turn this feature on in iOS 11, go to Settings > Siri & Search > and toggle ON Allow Siri When Locked.
+Another way to turn this feature on in iOS 11 and above, go to Settings > Siri & Search > and toggle ON Allow Siri When Locked.
 If it doesn’t work immediately, restart your device and try again.

-For iOS 10, go to Settings > Siri > and toggle on Access When Locked.
+For iOS 10 and below, go to Settings > Siri > and toggle on Access When Locked.